ManuelPerez210/MoneFi/README.md

 Admin and users can filter through lectures with a search bar.
 Used react to create webpage in which admin and users can view lectures and get lecture details.
 Ensured the responsiveness, performance, and security of the lectures page.
+Changed a proc in the back end to change the order of the incoming appointments to be from newest to oldest.
+Inserted a placeholder image for blogs to not show broken image when creating a new blog.
+Set up a sweet alert to display a warning when creating a blog without a cover image to let admin know that a placeholder image will be displaayed until ready to insert a cover image for blog.
 Conducted thorough testing and debugging to identify and resolve any issues or bugs.
 Utilized best practices and followed coding standards to maintain high-quality code.
 Implemented security measures to only allow admins to be able to create, update and delete lectures.